poult-lab/daily-word/english_words_ learning.md

 [verb] {~ sb (from sth)} She claims she was unfairly dismissed from her post. "to officially remove sb from their job"

+[verb] Mexican president dismisses Trump tariff threat after ‘excellent’ talk.

+"to say that a trial or legal case should not continue, usually because there is not enough evidence"

 07.tumour  [ˈtjuːmə(r)]